16 THINGS YOUR DOG KNOWS ABOUT YOU

 This strikes me as a pretty interesting point because it shows how advanced a dog’s emotional capabilities really are.

-showed that a group of dogs who observed other people being rude to their owners actually resulted in the dogs negatively evaluating that person who mistreated their owner.
+A study showed that a group of dogs who observed other people being rude to their owners actually resulted in the dogs negatively evaluating that person who mistreated their owner.

 There really isn’t much else to say other than, simply put, be kind to one another – at least for the sake of your pooch!